 The Australian Human Rights Commission has started a project to look at what technology means for our society and how we can harness it for good.

-The Commission is holding an international conference on 24 July 2018 in Sydney to discuss:
+The Commission held an international conference on 24 July 2018 in Sydney which discussed key issues including:

 - The social impact of artificial intelligence